shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/lookup-builder.md

 | Clear All | This clears all of your entries, and allows you to start over. |
 | Select Attributes or Product | Lookups are either built from an existing product(s), or the particular attributes must be specified.
 Clicking Select Attributes accesses the Select Attributes screen.
 From this screen, you are able to choose attributes.
 Likewise, clicking Product accesses the Select Product screen, where you can choose products.<br>Clicking the information icon to the right of the Select Attribute or Product verbiage provides very basic general information about the workflow. |

-## Copy/Delete Attributes and Values Across Segments
+## Copy/delete attributes and values across segments

 You can copy and delete attributes/values across different segments with an availability lookup.